 - FREE SENIOR TRANSPORTATION AVAILABLE

 here for more information on the program..

 Department has launched a new free,

 graphic tool called Crimedar.

 here for a link to the new

-The Master Plan can be accessed by clicking the link below:
+The Master Plan can be accessed by clicking here.

 to review the Village's Title VI Non-Discrimination

 - DTE POWER OUTAGES - At the December 2012 Village

 power outage situation in the Village and provided an